AdobeDocs/experience-manager-cloud-service.en/help/overview/seo-and-url-management.md

 In your AEM project, when evaluating your URLs, ask yourself the following:

-*“If a user sees this URL and none of the content on the page, could they describe what this page was about?”*
+*"If a user sees this URL and none of the content on the page, could they describe what this page was about?"*

 If the answer is yes, then it is likely that the URL works well for a search engine.